Dr. Furkan Öztürk

 den Doktor (nicht Heinrich Faust)

 Hello!
-I am a Ph.D. student in Physics at Harvard University.
+I am a physicist at Harvard University and King's College.
 My research focuses on the origins of life, a fascinating field that seeks to understand how life arose from non-living matter.
-I am supervised by Prof. Dimitar D. Sasselov as a member of the Origins of Life Initiative at Harvard University.
+I am a Kavli-Laukien fellow and a member of the Origins of Life Initiative at Harvard University, as well as a Junior Research Fellow at King's College, Cambridge

 I received my undergraduate degree in Physics from Bilkent University in Ankara, Turkiye.
 For my bachelor's thesis, I worked with Prof. Mehmet Özgür Oktel on dipolar quantum droplets and developed a finite temperature theory describing their beyond mean-field properties.